CCABN/CCABN-Data-BlenderExtension/README.md

 - Optionally rig faces with **Faceit** to generate ARKit blendshapes
 - Ensure each face has Shape Keys (blendshapes) for facial expressions

-#### Background Setup
+#### Optional Setup
-- Create a plane object for displaying background images
+- Optionally create a mesh for a VR headset (the addon will assign random gray materials)
-- Add a material with an Image Texture node (the addon will swap images into this node)
+- Background is handled automatically via world shader (no plane needed)

 #### Lighting
 - Add one or more light sources to your scene